| CloserLook > Romans > Romans 6:1-23 & 7:1-6 |

 If we do, we will act accordingly.

-In Eph.4:21-24, he says, "If so be that ye have heard him, and have been taught by
+In Ephesians 4:21-24, he says, "If so be that ye have heard him, and have been taught by

 And doesn't that make sense?

-But, what if it doesn’t feel like "our old man is
+But what if it doesn’t feel like "our old man is crucified with him?"

 And besides that, our feelings can